 This story of suffering and overcoming is beautiful, moving, and life-changing.
 12-year old Willow is a genius with limited social skills whose adopted parents die in a car crash leaving her both confused, grieving, and without any support to make sense of the world.
 But Willow pushes on and finds an unexpected new family in the back of a nail salon.

-I read this cover to cover in one sitting, totally mesmerized.
-This book is a journey of grief with a tempting allegorical shadow world where Charlie and Imogene Price’s mom is “alive” and not dead.
-But not everything is right in this shadow world where you lose memories, especially the sad ones, to “feed” family members who have died.
+This book is a journey of grief where a shadow world entices Charlie and Imogene Price because in that world, their mom is “alive” and not dead.
+But everything is not right in this shadow world because there, you lose memories, especially the sad ones, in order to “feed” family members who have died.
 Charlie is afraid he’ll lose his sister, Imogene. forever to the shadow world, like he did his best friend, Frank.
-So well-written, this is a thoughtful treatment of emotions and grief — I highly recommend it, especially for book club discussions.
-(This book is on my BEST CHILDREN’S CHAPTER BOOKS OF 2016 list!)
+This is a thoughtful treatment of emotions and grief — I highly recommend it, especially for book club discussions.

 Angry with grief over his dad’s death, Arthur throws a brick at Junk Man’s head.
 The judge sentences Arthur to work for the Junk Man who asks Arthur to collect the items on the list of the Seven Most Important Things.
 Transformed by the experience, Arthur becomes an advocate for the Junk Man’s art.
 This is fictional but is inspired by the true story of American folk artist James Hampton whose work is in the Smithsonian.
 This story resonates emotionally and would make for a great bedtime or class read aloud.